25 Oct 2012

 Planning – FA Level 2 Coaching Session – Part 2

-In this soccer coaching article, I will show you how to plan an FA Level 2 football training session on the topic of improving the technique of creating space.
+In this football coaching article, I will show you how to plan an FA Level 2 football training session on the topic of improving the technique of creating space.
 The information in this article covers the Start and Progression 1 of the planning process.
 This is the second article in a series of blogs to help you pass the FA level 2 course.
 To get all the information, why not follow us on Facebook and Twitter, and watch some of our great videos on YouTube.

 Planning The FA Level 2 Session

 Grassrootscoaching.com have now made the coaches chalkboard available for FREE.
-It’s an online design tool that very simply helps you plan your practical FA Level 1 and FA Level 2 soccer coaching sessions.
+It’s an online design tool that very simply helps you plan your practical FA Level 1 and FA Level 2 football coaching sessions.
 As you can see from this video, I have used Coaches Chalkboard to design a football training session on the theme of the technique of creating space.

 Start – One Team Playing and Establishing the Pattern of Practice